Database Security Cheat Sheet¶

 - Configuring the database to only bind on localhost.

 - Restricting access to the network port to specific hosts with firewall rules.

 - Placing the database server in a separate DMZ isolated from the application server.

 When an application is running on an untrusted system (such as a thick-client), it should always connect to the backend through an API that can enforce appropriate access control and restrictions.
-Direct connections should never be made from a thick client to the backend database.
+Direct connections should never ever be made from a thick client to the backend database.

 - Configure the database to only allow encrypted connections.

 - Install a trusted digital certificate on the server.

 - The client application to connect using TLSv1.2+ with modern ciphers (e.g, AES-GCM or ChaCha20).

 - The client application to verify that the digital certificate is correct.

 The Transport Layer Security Cheat Sheet contains further guidance on securely configuring TLS.